 Don't get us wrong, we're not trying to brag here.
 We're simply hoping we can share some guidance and free advice for those organizations who currently seek it.
-So, this blog post is just packed with free advice of how you can navigate - adapt – and try to excel – during this WFH (work from home) scenario.
+So, this blog post is packed with free advice for how you can navigate, adapt and try to excel during this WFH (work from home) scenario.

 Digital tools that enable success and minimize downtime

-There is an ocean of tools and programs available.
+There are an ocean of tools and programs available.
 After 10+ years of working in the digital sphere, we've tried and failed multiple times, and we've come to terms with the fact that there is no such thing as a "unicorn" of a program or tool that works perfectly.
-But, we have managed to find a setup that enables us to be effective, accurate and fast - even in these trying times.
-This is our most used tools and programs to make our days run smoothly.
+But, we have managed to find a setup that enables us to be effective, accurate and fast – even in these trying times.
+These are our most used tools and programs that make our days run smoothly.